AnmolMandhan/Nova-AI-Assistant/README.md

-# Nova - AI Assistant 🤖
+# Virtual Assistant 🤖

-Nova is a powerful AI-based voice assistant built using Python.
+Virtual Assistant is a powerful AI-based voice assistant built using Python.
 It provides both GUI and voice-based interactions to help users with a wide range of tasks like checking the weather, playing music, web searches, to-do list management, sending emails, and answering general questions using an AI model.

 ---

 ## ✨ Features & Functionality

-Below is a list of Nova's core features with brief explanations:
+Below is a list of Virtual Assistant core features with brief explanations:

 | Feature | Description |